Calabrian Baked Pasta: The True Recipe of “Pasta China”

 Let’s start with the most delicious part: the meatballs.

-In a bowl, combine the ground meat, egg, Pecorino, and well-squeezed bread crumbs.
+In a bowl, combine the ground meat, egg, pecorino, and well-squeezed bread crumb.

 Knead with your hands until you get a homogeneous mixture.

-Shape into tiny balls (the size of a hazelnut): it requires patience, but that’s the secret to having one in every bite!
+Form very small balls (the size of a hazelnut): it takes patience, but this is the secret to have one in every bite!

-Fry them in plenty of hot oil until golden and crispy.
+Fry them in plenty of hot oil until they are golden and crispy.

-Drain on absorbent paper and set aside, trying not to eat them all immediately!
+Drain them on absorbent paper and set aside, trying not to eat them all immediately!

-Cook the eggs starting from cold water: count 9 minutes from boiling for perfectly hard-boiled eggs.
+Cook the eggs starting with cold water: calculate 9 minutes from boiling for them to be perfectly hard-boiled.

 Once cold and peeled, cut them into pieces.

-Take the semi-cured Calabrian sausage and cut it into slices or cubes.
+Take the semi-cured Calabrian sausage and reduce it to slices or cubes.

-This mix will be the soul of your tray.
+This mix will be the soul of your baking dish.

-Cooking the pasta and seasoning with the sauce
+• Cooking the pasta and seasoning with sauce

-Return them to the pot and pour in plenty of tomato sauce (which you will have prepared beforehand with a nice sauté of red onion).
+Put them back in the pot and pour plenty of tomato sauce (which you would have prepared beforehand with a nice sauté of red onion).

-Mix well: every single macaroni must be covered with the red sauce to avoid drying out during cooking.
+Mix well: every single macaroni should be coated with the red sauce to keep it from drying out during cooking.

 It’s time to create the layers.